Perl Basics «Prev Next»

 Lesson 22

-Assume you have a list of strings and want to print all strings containing the letters cat because, like your author, you love cats.
+Suppose you have a list of words and you want to print all strings containing the substring cat:

 my @words = (